Jeffrey Budoff

 Jeffrey Evan Budoff (born 1965) is an American orthopedic surgeon.
 Budoff has written and published 41 articles on health topics and has authored 20 textbook chapters.
-In addition, he has edited five textbooks on the treatment of disorders of the upper extremity (hand, wrist, elbow and shoulder).
+He has edited five textbooks on the treatment of disorders of the upper extremity (hand, wrist, elbow, and shoulder).

 Teaching career

 Budoff currently serves as the Clinical Associate Professor of Orthopedic Surgery at the University of Texas Health Science Center at Houston Medical School and also at the Texas Woman’s University (HealthSouth Hand Therapy Fellowship Program).